-Innovation In Permissible Activities.
+Innovation in Permissible Activities.
 Delaware is a proven leader in innovation within the financial services industry.
 Delaware was among the first states to permit banks to engage in securities and insurance underwriting activities.
-Delaware state-chartered banks are also granted other broad activity powers under State law.
+Delaware state-chartered banks are also granted other broad activity powers under state law.
 In some circumstances, enumerated powers granted to Delaware state-chartered banks under the Delaware Banking Code are broader than those granted to national banks under the National Bank Act.
 Of course, because the deposits of Delaware state-chartered banks are insured by the Federal Deposit Insurance Corporation, reference to federal law restrictions is necessary before acting under any powers granted by Delaware law.
-Delaware state-chartered banks formed by act of the Delaware General Assembly prior to the enactment of the State corporation law for banks and trust companies may enjoy even broader powers than those enumerated in the Delaware Banking Code.
+Delaware state-chartered banks formed by act of the Delaware General Assembly prior to the enactment of the state corporation law for banks and trust companies may enjoy even broader powers than those enumerated in the Delaware Banking Code.

 Advantageous Trust Laws.
-Delaware banks and trust companies are able to offer personal and statutory trust products that offer significant advantages to clients over the laws of other states.
-(See Chapter Two, "Business Entities-Statutory Trusts," and Chapter Eleven, "Personal Wealth Management.")
+Delaware is known as a very favorable jurisdiction for the operation of the trust department of a bank, a trust company, or a limited purpose trust bank.
+Trust companies chartered under Delaware law can be formed either as corporations or limited liability companies.
+Delaware banks and trust companies are able to offer personal and statutory trust products that offer significant advantages to clients compared to the laws of other jurisdictions.
+(See Chapter Two, "Business Entities - Statutory Trusts," and Chapter Eleven, "Personal Wealth Management.")

-III.
 TYPES OF DELAWARE FINANCIAL INSTITUTIONS

-State-Chartered Banks And Trust Companies.
-In 1933, the Delaware Banking Code was established to provide a statutory framework for forming state-chartered banks and trust companies with general banking powers, and if desired, trust company powers.
+State-Chartered Banks and Trust Companies.
+In 1933, the Delaware Banking Code was established to provide a statutory framework for forming statechartered banks and trust companies with general banking powers, and if desired, trust company powers.
 Delaware state-chartered banks and trust companies are granted broad powers under the Delaware Banking Code.

-Limited-Purpose Trust Companies.
-In 1982, Delaware enacted legislation permitting the formation of limited-purpose trust companies that do not have general banking powers.
+Limited Purpose Trust Companies.
+In 1982, Delaware enacted legislation permitting the formation of limited purpose trust companies that do not have general banking powers.
 The legislation was intended to resolve an ambiguity in the Delaware Banking Code as to whether trust company powers may be granted without general banking powers.
-As of August 2004, there were 14 State-chartered limited-purpose trust companies in Delaware.
-Some Delaware limited-purpose trust companies have been formed by high net-worth individuals or families to operate as private trust companies for self-management and administration of trusts, while others have been formed by providers of personal trust services to offer the benefits of Delaware trusts to their clients worldwide.
+As of January 31, 2011, there were 18 state-chartered, limited purpose trust companies in Delaware.
+Some Delaware limited purpose trust companies have been formed by high net worth individuals or families to operate as private trust companies for self-management and administration of trusts, while others have been formed by providers of personal trust services to offer the benefits of Delaware trusts to their clients worldwide.
 Still others have been formed by major banking organizations to offer corporate trust services.
-Delaware limited-purpose trust companies cannot accept deposits or make loans and are not considered "banks" under the federal Bank Holding Company Act of 1956, as amended.
+Delaware limited purpose trust companies enjoy all the powers of banks and trust companies under Delaware law, with the exception of accepting deposits or making loans to nonaffiliates.
+Limited purpose trust companies are not considered banks under the federal Bank Holding Company Act of 1956, as amended.